On the Evaluation of Neural Code Summarization

 In order to evaluate the individual effect of four different code \processing operations and the effect of their combinations, we train and test the four models (\codenn, \astattgru, \rencos, and \NeuralCodeSum) under 16 different code \processing combinations.
 Note that the model \deepcom is not experimented as it does not use source code directly.
 In the following experiments, we have performed calculations on all metrics.
-Due to space limitation, we present the scores under \bleucn and \bleudc for RQ2 and \bleucn for RQ3.
-All findings still hold for other metrics, and the omitted results can be found in Appendix.
+Due to space limitation, we present the scores under \bleudc, which correlates more with human perception.
+All findings in the following sections still hold for other metrics, and the omitted results can be found in the online Appendix.

-As shown in \Tab~\ref{tab:avg_score_of_four_operation_in_bleucn}, we can observe that for all models, performing $S$ (identifier splitting) is always better than not performing it, while it is not clear whether to perform the other three operations.
+As shown in \Tab~\ref{tab:avg_score_of_four_operation_in_bleucn}, for all models, performing $S$ (identifier splitting) is always better than not performing it, while it is unclear whether to perform the other three operations.
 Then, we conduct the two-sided \emph{t-test}~\cite{dowdy2011statistics} and \emph{Wilcoxon-Mann-Whitney test}~\cite{MannWhitney47} to statistically evaluate the difference between using or dropping each operation.
 The significance signs (*) labelled in \Tab~\ref{tab:avg_score_of_four_operation_in_bleucn} mean that the p-values of the statistical tests at 95\% confidence level are less than 0.05.
-The results confirm that the improvement achieved by performing $S$ is statistically significant, while performing the other three operations does not lead to statistically different results.
-The detailed statistical test scores can be found in Appendix.
+The results confirm that the improvement achieved by performing $S$ is statistically significant, while performing the other three operations does not lead to statistically different results\footnote{The detailed statistical test scores can be found in the online Appendix Tables 11 to 19. }.
 As pointed out in \cite{KarampatsisBRSJ20}, the OOV (out of vocabulary) ratio is reduced after splitting compound words, and using subtokens allows a model to suggest neologisms, which are unseen in the training data.
 Many studies \cite{AllamanisPS16,GraveJU17,MerityX0S17,bazzi2002modelling,LuongSM13} have shown that the performance of neural language models can be improved after handling the OOV problem.
-Therefore, the performance is improved after performing the identifier splitting \processing.
+Similarly, the performance of code summarization is also improved after performing $S$.